Xunnamius/xscripts/MAINTAINING.md

 # appropriate permissions.
 #
 # Do a dry run first:
-npm run release -- --skip-prerelease-tasks --dry-run
+npm run release -- --skip-tasks manual --dry-run
 # Then review CHANGELOG.md and, after making sure the next release includes the
 # commits you're expecting, reset/revert CHANGELOG.md and do the actual release:
 npm run release -- --skip-prerelease-tasks